-Can You Put Sunscreen On A New Tattoo – Sunlight Exposure
+Can You Put Sunscreen On a New Tattoo?
+All You Need To Know

 No, you doofus!
 The last thing you want to do with a raw, exposed flesh wound on your body is to run out in the sunlight and go prance around.